 There are certain foods that elevate inflammation, weaken your immune responses, and make irritations go worse.
 You must avoid these foods in order to ease your pain and sufferings, especially if you have herpes.
 These foods are as follow,

 Adding excessive sugar to your diet can suppress your immune functions.
 It can even make inflammation worse.
-This can be harmful for people with herpes.
+This can be harmful to people with herpes.
 They are instructed to avoid foods with added sugar in them.
-These food items include bottled drinks, packaged snacks, and flavored products like yogurt, cereal, granola bars and refined grains.
+These food items include bottled drinks, packaged snacks, and flavored products like yogurt, cereal, granola bars, and refined grains.

 People with herpes should avoid alcohol at maximum.
-High amount of alcohol also suppresses the immune functions and can make symptoms like fatigue, aches and skin inflammation worse.
+A high amount of alcohol also suppresses the immune functions and can make symptoms like fatigue, aches and skin inflammation worse.

 Herpes can go worse with processed and packaged foods because they contain genetically modified ingredients (GMOs), hydrogenated oils and grains.
 These foods can weaken your immune system and tend to cause sensitivities or allergies.